g3nj1z/AVRG/README.md

 There is slightly different between pwndoc.
 We're providing server to generate which pentester just need to click and drop.
 To ensure integrity we will not save session/cache/data.

+ 	Because sometimes if too many findings make laptop hang and certain employees can’t generate report in time manners.
+They doesn’t need to save the pdf in their databases.
+They can put in /tmp which after employee download, it’ll goes to auto-delete (it makes sure that the intergrity ensure)

 ## Features
 - Simple, clean, and modern design
 - test